 Our terrain ranges from urban parkland to complex granite, sand dune and mining.
 Many of our best maps are based on the East Coast, but we have a number of great areas closer to the big urban centres of Hobart and Launceston.

-This year we want two orienteers to work with us.
+We are looking for two orienteers to work with us.
 One will be based in the south in the capital city Hobart (population 200,000).
 The other will be based in the north in Launceston (population 100,000).
 Both are beautiful cities.
 You can expect to be working in schools, with our development squads of juniors and running training exercises for orienteers of all ages.
-In addition, there will be a chance to work together in our development areas on the East Coast and Northwest Coast.
+If based in the north, you might also be asked to help out in our development areas on the Northwest Coast.
 There may be a chance to earn some extra money working in our schools program or with mapping.